 The NF-Walker is a unique gait trainer that enables your child to move around independently in an upright position.
 Already at the age of 12 months your child can benefit from using the device to explore the surroundings, be active and participate.

 What is unique with the NF-Walker?

 The NF-Walker is defined as a gait trainer.
 A gait trainer offers more support compared to a typical walking aid.
 This means the NF-Walker supports your child all the way from the feet to the head (if needed) to facilitate alignment in both standing position and while walking.
 What really sets the NF-Walker apart from other devices is the unique bracing system and hands-free walking.
 The bracing system assures correction of the legs whether your child is weak, have low muscle tone or has a high degree of spasticity.
 Hands-free walking, allows the child to interact in play with other children or with you as parents.
-Let your child hold hand with another child while walking (photo of Sara walking with friends) or walking the dog (photo of child walking the dog).
+Let your child hold hand with another child while walking.

 The device is customised to fit your specific child’s needs for support, to initiate and stimulate motor development and enable independent movement.

 A gait training device has the purpose of supporting your child’s development, increasing independence, and letting the child explore the world despite of its disability.
 The device is mainly used by children and young people with disabilities where independent walking or walking with light support is not achievable, for example with the diagnosis of CP, GMFCS levels III, IV and V. The unique, individualised support enables even severely disabled to be aligned in standing and walk on their own.

 At what age can my child start using the NF-Walker?